 Judge Garsh also ruled on Monday that prosecutors can show jurors the type of gun allegedly used to kill Lloyd, but jurors will be barred from touching the gun.
 The actual gun used in Lloyd’s murder has never been found.

 [daily_cut.nfl]Hernandez’s attorneys unsuccessfully attempted to persuade Judge Garsh of the risk of showing this gun.
-Jurors, Judge Garsh was warned, will wrongly conclude it is an accepted fact that a .45 caliber Glock pistol was used to kill Lloyd when there remains debate.
+Jurors, Judge Garsh was warned, will wrongly conclude it is an accepted fact that a .45 caliber Glock pistol was used to kill Lloyd when there remains a debate.
 Recall that Hernandez’s attorneys spent considerable time on Day 15 trying to undermine ballistics evidence that purportedly connects Lloyd’s death to shell casings found at the murder scene and a shell casing found by an Enterprise employee in the Nissan Altima rented by Hernandez.
 The same .45 caliber Glock pistol, prosecutors contend, fired these shell casings.

 Judge Garsh’s decision is a setback for Hernandez’s attorneys.
 Their goal is to convince jurors of reasonable doubt in the charges against Hernandez.
 One method of establishing reasonable doubt is by convincing jurors that the type of weapon used to kill Lloyd remains a question mark.
 While jurors seeing the .45 caliber Glock does not prove it was the type of gun used to kill Lloyd, it is suggestive of that point and it is a point that favors the prosecution.